Cloud-CV/IDE/README.md

     celery -A ide worker --app=ide.celery_app  --loglevel=info
     ```

-    The celery worker needs to be run parallel to the django server in a separate terminal.
+    The celery worker needs to be run in parallel to the django server in a separate terminal.

 10. Start django application